Who Is This Credit Card Best For?

 Higher-than-average points valuation

-- Lots of travel redemption options: If you use your points to book travel through Chase’s Ultimate Rewards site, you’ll get 25% more value from them.
-Or, if you can get more value from a specific airline or hotel rewards program, you can transfer your points at a 1-to-1 ratio.
+- Lots of travel-redemption options: If you use your points to book travel through Chase’s Ultimate Rewards site, for example, you’ll get 25% more value from them.
+You'll also get a 25% bonus when you Pay Yourself Back by redeeming your points for a statement credit on select purchases.
+Or, if you tend to get more value from a specific airline or hotel rewards program, you can transfer your points at a 1-to-1 ratio.
 Some competitors, by contrast, don’t let you transfer points at all.

 - Higher-than-average points valuation: Many competitors offer rewards points or miles worth just a penny each, but our research values Chase Ultimate Rewards points at 1.40 cents apiece, on average.

-- No travel credits: Some competitor cards that charge similar annual fees have additional perks, such as statement credits to cover certain airline fees or application credits for signing up for TSA Precheck or Global Entry.
+- Small travel credit: The $50 annual credit for hotel stays is a nice add-on.
+But it's too small to cover many hotel room purchases and doesn't compare to the travel credits offered by competitors.
+For example, some competitor cards that charge similar annual fees have much larger perks, such as $100 statement credits to cover certain airline fees or application credits for signing up for TSA PreCheck or Global Entry.

 Chase Sapphire Preferred Bonus for New Cardholders